 Diploma of Early Childhood Education and Care (CHC50113)

-bestchance Training is delighted to announce the launch of two different delivery options for students to undertake the Diploma of Early Childhood Education and Care (CHC50113):
+bestchance Training has two different delivery options for students undertaking the Diploma of Early Childhood Education and Care (CHC50113):

 - Option 1: This option is for students who hold a current Certificate III in Early Childhood Education and Care (CHC30113) and are working a minimum of 14 hours per week in a childcare setting.
-This course takes into account the students prior experience and knowledge as well as their ability to apply assessment tasks to the workplace.
-Students will be required to attend a workshop one Saturday per month for up to 12 month if you hold the new Certificate III in Early Childhood Education and Care (CHC30113) and complete a range of assessment tasks in their workplace.
+This course takes into account the students’ prior experience and knowledge, as well as their ability to apply assessment tasks to the workplace.
+Students will be required to attend a workshop one Saturday per month for up to 12 month if they hold the new Certificate III in Early Childhood Education and Care (CHC30113) and complete a range of assessment tasks in their workplace.